jvalue/ws19-ods-query-exploration/ontology/README.md

 into an ontology.
 This can, later on, be used to generate a PostgreSQL schema.
 On top of the created PostgreSQL schema is a query interface needed, which can be solved by Postgraphile.

-# Evaluation - Step one: JSON to ontology
+# Evaluation - From JSON to Graphql API

-## Prerequesites
+## Prerequisites

 ### Installation